 Terryville Northeast is a suburban neighborhood (based on population density) located in Port Jefferson Station, New York.

-Terryville Northeast real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
+Terryville Northeast real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Terryville Northeast neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 2000 and the present.

 In Terryville Northeast, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Terryville Northeast is very tight compared to the demand for property here.